weld-project/weld/examples/python/grizzly/README.md

 ### Acquire Data for Demo Workloads

-To get data for `dataCleaning` and other related workloads, run:
+To get data for `data_cleaning` and other related workloads, run:

 ```bash
 $ cd $WELD_HOME/examples/python/grizzly